flynnemon/red-toolbox/README.md

 ### Install

-run the install script from your local `Red Toolbox` folder.
+Run the install script from your local `Red Toolbox` folder.
 ```bash
 ./install.sh
 ```